onqtam/headjack/docs/quotes_and_notes/skip_in_search/YT_CHANNEL.md

 - find way to incentivise watching till the end - promise to reveal a secret at the end? a big payoff
 - there should be causation within the video - not simply going over a list of things, but in a way where item X leads to item X+1
 - many people preview the video before clicking on it - first 5 sec should be like the thumbnail, is the hook interesting even without audio? also have captions in the hook, more cuts help in the first 10 sec.
 Video previews can be turned off in the playback and performance settings.
+    - think about the auto captions from YouTube itself and if your captions overlap with those or if they're necessary at all
 - frontload stimulus in hook/intro - change visuals every 1.5-2 seconds - more cuts !!!
     - simply zooming in/out counts as cuts & keeps retention
     - before users have committed to viewing the video and entering full screen and ignoring other recommended videos